interlay/interlay.github.io/docs/kintsugi/governance.md

 **Stake to Vote**

 To vote, users lock KINT with the Kintsugi parachain.
-The locking period thereby will impahct the voting power: the longer KINT are locked, the more voting power they have, since the voter has a long-term stake in the health of the system.
+The locking period thereby will impact the voting power: the longer KINT are locked, the more voting power they have, since the voter has a long-term stake in the health of the system.

 **Technical Committee**